 TPI motors can manage fuel delivery in a very precise way, as opposed to a carbureted motor.
 TPI motors are far more efficient, and can adjust the exact amount of fuel delivered.
 Carbureted motors send a specified amount of fuel on a pulse signal from throttle opening and crankcase pressure.
 FI and TPI Motors run far leaner in specific conditions, while constantly adjusting to throttle response.
 This results in a leaner mixture, which produces less unburned hydrocarbon emissions.

 The KTM TPI 2-stroke’s oil is injected directly into the crankcase, differing from previous 2-stroke motors that relied on premixed oil and gas.
-The days of 2-stroke motors fohereuling plugs are over with TPI.
+The days of 2-stroke motors fouling plugs are over, with TPI.
 Carbureted 2-stroke motors usually allow unburned gas to settle at the bottom of the crank, causing a bellowing of smoke when started, nicknamed “loading up.”
 Anyone who has ever rode a carbureted 2-stroke has experienced this after a stall or tip over.
 With TPI, oil is still burned for lubrication, but can be metered as needed, and will not create excess burn.
 It has been proven under idle that the mixture will be extremely lean, while adjusting the mixture as the bike increases in RPM.
 This means more consistency in lubrication and less unnecessary oil burning.

 So, what does this all mean to the consumer?
 For starters, KTM is pioneering technology and initiating industry standards by building efficient and cleaner burning 2-stroke motors.
 KTM has worked tirelessly developing this bike in Europe, where they encounter far stricter emissions regulations than North America.
 The KTM TPI 2-stroke easily passes all emission standards in Europe.
 Previous CARB standards that basically retired the 2-stroke and started the 4-stroke revolution should not get in the way.
 With potential emissions issues being resolved, does this mean we will see the KTM TPI greatly accelerate the 2-stroke revival?
 The thought of using a far simpler motor with less moving parts will greatly reduce repair and maintenance costs, as rebuilding a TPI motor is no more difficult than traditional 2-stroke motors.
 Wiseco has continued to put money and time into 2-stroke performance innovation, leading to parts that complement new 2-stroke engine technology such as KTM’s TPI.